Richard-Dent/github_portfolio/readme.md

 # GitHub Portfolio

-A modern repsonsive portfolio built with HTML5, CSS3, SASS, and Javascript (vanilla).
+A modern responsive portfolio built with HTML5, CSS3, SASS, and Javascript (vanilla).
 The website is deployed on GitHub Pages

 ![modern portfolio screenshot](dist/img/GITHUB_PORTFOLIO.png)